(

 Which (finally) brings us on to…

-For your offer, what is the best B2B lead gen in 2025?
+For your offer, what is the best B2B customer acquisition in 2026?

 There are pros and cons to each,